Expand description

 Enums§

-• Error type describing failures that can happen when we try decode or use a cryptographic key.
+- Error type for failures that may occur when decoding or using a cryptographic key.

 Statics§